 Arguably the oldest in Vietnam, the Hotel Continental Saigon was built in 1878 by Pierre Cazeau, a large French supplier of building materials, and was completed in 1880.
 Before 1970, it became the property of the Duke De Montpensier in 1911 and then Mathieu Francini in 1930.

-He should be proud to have welcomed celebrities such as writers André Malraux and Graham Greene, the poet Rabindranath Tagore.
+He would be proud to have welcomed celebrities such as writers André Malraux and Graham Greene, the poet Rabindranath Tagore.
 Besides, the hotel was used by many journalists, politicians and businessmen during the wars.